icub-tech-iit/documentation/docs/icub_operating_systems/icubos/installation-from-image.md

 ## Download the latest iCubOS image

-Get the lastest iCubOS image on [this page](../download.md) and put it on a external USB drive (not the same were is CloneZilla LIVE)
+Get the lastest iCubOS image from [this page](../download.md) and put it on an external USB drive (not the same where the CloneZilla LIVE is).

+The iCubOS archive contains a directory; just copy the directory itself (not its contents) on the external USB drive.
+The USB drive can be formatted in any filesystem that can be natively read by Linux.

 ## Connect the icub-head